On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Asymptotic identification results

-\end{example} From the above example we see that in order to have a local maximum at the original dictionary we need a signal/coefficient model where the coefficients show some type of decay.
+which is larger than $\E_y\left(\| U^\star y\|_\infty^2\right)=1$. \end{example} From the above example we see that in order to have a local maximum at the original dictionary we need a signal/coefficient model where the coefficients show some type of decay.